-Dental veneers provide an excellent solution if you are looking to enhance your smile.
-They are a popular cosmetic treatment because of their overall effectiveness and ease of use.
+Dental veneers offer an outstanding solution if you are looking to enhance your smile.
+Known for their remarkable effectiveness and user-friendly nature, they have become a favored cosmetic treatment option.

 Every set of dental veneers is custom-designed based on your needs—so you get the results you want.
 This means we will make two appointments with you, the first to take scans of your teeth and the second to apply and adjust the veneers to your teeth.